eth-protocol-fellows/protocol-studies/docs/wiki/EL/block-production.md

 # Block building, processing, and applying transaction to state:
+## Intro

+Block building is a crucial task for the Ethereum blockchain's functionality, involving various processes determining how a validator acquires a block before proposing it.
+You may already know that to participate in the network post-merge, one must run two client softwares.
+The first is the consensus client (CL), and the second is the execution client (EL).
+Both are essential for network participation.
+While the execution client (EL) has numerous important functionalities you can study more about it in the "el-architecture", a key focus here is its role in constructing blocks for consumption by CL.

+When a validator is selected to propose a block during a slot, it looks for the block produced by CL.
+Importantly, a validator isn't limited to broadcasting a block solely from its own EL.
+It can also broadcast a block produced by external builders; for details, refer to [PBS](https://ethereum.org/en/roadmap/pbs/).
+This article specifically explores how a block is produced by EL and the elements contributing to its successful production and transaction execution.

+## Code Walkthrough
+For the following code walkthrough I have chosen GETH as an EL client.
  1. Firstly when a validator is chosen as a block builder it calls `engine_forkchoiceUpdatedV2` function via Engine API on the EL.
 Here, EL initiates the block building process.
     - https://github.com/ethereum/go-ethereum/blob/0a2f33946b95989e8ce36e72a88138adceab6a23/eth/catalyst/api.go#L398
  2. Most of the the core logic of block building, and transaction execution resides in `miner` module of Geth.
 The `buildPayload` function initially creates an empty block so the node doesn't miss the slot and has something to propose.
 The function implementation also starts a go routine process whose job is to potentially fill the block which we left empty and then later update it with filled transactions concurrently.
     - https://github.com/ethereum/go-ethereum/blob/0a2f33946b95989e8ce36e72a88138adceab6a23/miner/payload_building.go#L180                                                                        - https://github.com/ethereum/go-ethereum/blob/0a2f33946b95989e8ce36e72a88138adceab6a23/miner/payload_building.go#L204
- 3. In the `buildPayload` function, the go routine is waiting on multiple communication operations "cases" and in the first case it calls `getSealingBlock` with params which explicitly specifie that the block should not be empty.
+ 3. In the `buildPayload` function, the go routine is waiting on multiple communication operations "cases" and in the first case it calls `getSealingBlock` with params which explicitly specifiy that the block should not be empty.
 Look at the `fullParams` variable i.e `noTxs:False`.
  4. In the definition for `getSealingBlock`, the request is being sent on `getWorkCh` channel.
 This channel is being listened on in order to retrieve data from it and generate work.
     - [https://github.com/ethereum/goethereum/blob/master/miner/worker.go#L1222](https://github.com/ethereum/go-ethereum/blob/0a2f33946b95989e8ce36e72a88138adceab6a23/miner/worker.go#L1222)
  5. This `getWorkCh` channel is being listened on inside `mainLoop` function in the same file.
 The data which comes from the `getWorkCh` channel is then sent to `w.generateWork`.